libretime/libretime/docs/releases/unreleased.md

 - the `general.protocol`, `general.base_url`, `general.base_port`, `general.base_dir` and `general.force_ssl` entries were replaced with a single `general.public_url` entry, be sure to use a valid url with the new configuration entry.

+A new `storage` section has been added:

+- the `storage.path` entry was added to move the storage configuration from the database to the configuration file, be sure to edit your configuration with the path to your storage.
+The default storage path value is `/srv/libretime`.

 ## :warning: Known issues

 The following issues may need a workaround for the time being.
 Please search the [issues](https://github.com/libretime/libretime/issues) before reporting problems not listed below.